tiffanyj41/hermes/docs/framework.md

 Since each data requires its own specific vector transformation, every data has its own class as well as its own UserVector and ContentVector.
 The data's UserVector and ContentVector inherit from both the data's own class as well as UserVector or ContentVector respectively.
 The data's UserVector and ContentVector have functions defined in their class to execute vector transformation.
 The name of these functions has to match the name of the vector transformation passed in via the configuration file in order for the vector transformation to occur.

-Vectorizer is a variable used in configuration file to refer to the data where each JSON file is coming from.
+Dataname is a variable used in configuration file to refer to the data where each JSON file is coming from.
 The data's own class has a check function called isSameDataInstance() to verify that the dataname passed in via the configuration file is describing about the same data as data's own class.

 To automatically create a vector (ie. which vector type and from which data), VectorFactory is there to the rescue!
 It can either return a Vector object or the RDD / vector itself by calling VectorFactory().create_obj_vector(...) or VectorFactory().create_vector(...) respectively.